tasesmuemils/100DaysOfCode/README.md

 # day 7 12.10.2018
 Few tasks from JS book.
 I been wondering to start doing small tasks from w3resources page.
 I will continue with JS and VS but also I will try to resolve w3resource tasks with Atom.io.
 I created new files and folders for w3resource, also using Git a lot.

+# day 8 13.10.2018
+Re-reading IF statments.
+Also I started working on w3resource tasks.
+Question: should I spend time on string formating?